 I apologize for my poor photography "skills" (if they can even be called that).
 I have a small point-and-shoot camera and rely on my fluorescent lighting more often than not.
 My photos aren't beautiful, but I hope you'll forgive me!
 With luck, my skills will develop quickly as time goes on, and you won't be subjected to my awful photography for long.

-If you're interested in getting to know me better, my personal blog is over at Journey to a Better Me.
 Thank you again for joining me!
 I love to get feedback, and I value each and every one of you! :)